alonitac/devOpsPlayground/project_docs/docs/linux_practice.md

 #### Print the 4th file
-Write a program that prints the name of the 4th file in the directory that the program is running
+Write a program that prints the name of the 4th file in the directory that the program is running on

 ```shell script
 MY_FILES=$(ls)